iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 2 reviews"/>
 </p>

+> Gives details on recent checks in your area after monthly reminders, but we cannot access that data through the UI manually, which we should be able to do.<br> :date: __2021-02-05 04:45:42__

 > Absolutely useless if you don't have a specific 8 digit code to confirm the test results.
 The lab my husband got tested at used code numbers longer than 8 digits.
 When his test came back positive, there was no way to report it to this app.
 I don't know if this app is limited to NV Health dept tests or what.<br> :date: __2020-12-26 06:15:07__

 > I now understand why I never got an alert even though I live in a hotspot.
 I tested positive and tried to notify, but it requires a diagnosis code that is never given.
 There is no workaround, so no way it can be activated.<br> :date: __2020-12-24 20:14:33__